-Monthly minimum payments have been dropping, so now most card issuers only ask for 2-3 percent of the outstanding balance.
-This helps consumers who are in a pinch - for a month or two you can make a very small payment and still be a customer in good standing.
+Monthly minimum payments are usually very low-most card issuers only ask for 2-4 percent of the outstanding balance.
+This helps consumers who are in a pinch-for a month or two you can make a very small payment and still be a customer in good standing.
 However, if you make it a habit to only pay the minimum due, interest piles on and you will pay a lot more over time.